dotRP/streamers/streamlabs.markdown

 <h2>Commands need more testing</h2>
 #### Timers

-1. TODO CloudBot Bot Timers
+1. Add the following to your Streamlabs Cloudbot [timers](https://streamlabs.com/dashboard#/cloudbot/timers)
-2. Click to copy
+2. Click to copy each line

 <div markdown="1" class="content-table">